codelibs/fess-docs/en/11.1/install/upgrade.rst

 |Fess| 11 requires Elasticsearch 5.1 or the above, and indices for |Fess| 11 is not compatible with |Fess| 10.x.
 To upgrade to Elasticsearch 5, remove old indices and then upgrade Elasticsearch package.
+For Elasticsearch plugins, if you upgrade Elasticsearch, re-install all Elasticsearch plugins for the proper Elasticsearch version.

 Restore Configuration
 ---------------------